ryanpdwyer/react-eleventy/tools.md

 Newly updated, the [ACS Guide to Scholarly Communication](https://pubs.acs.org/doi/book/10.1021/acsguide) has great general information on formatting, tables, figures, etc.

-Look back at [Searching and Citing Literature](/lit) as well - now that you've done some relatively intensive searching, I would highly reccomend looking at that
+Look back at [Searching and Citing Literature](/lit/) as well - now that you've done some relatively intensive searching, I would highly recommend looking at that.

 ## Making Figures

-Making your own figures to explain / diagram experiments, syntheses, etc is highly reccomended!
+Making your own figures to explain / diagram experiments, syntheses, etc is highly recommended!

 ### Scientific Illustration